RegionHalland/wordpress-boilerplate/README.md

 # Wordpress-boilerplate
 ## Getting the server up and running

-Following the steps below will leave you with a fresh Wordpress install, in the [next chapter](#theme) we'll add our [Halland theme](https://github.com/regionhalland/halland) and explain how you can extend it when needed.
+Following the steps below will leave you with a fresh Wordpress install.
+Head over to the [Halland theme repos](https://github.com/regionhalland/halland) for information on how to add our main theme to your site.

 **1. Make sure the following dependencies are installed on your computer:**
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads) >= 4.3.10